 Oakleaf, J.R., Kennedy, C.M., Baruch-Mordo, S., West, P.C., Gerber, J.S., Jarvis, L. & Kiesecker, J. (2015).
 A world at risk: aggregating development trends to forecast global habitat conversion.
 PLoS ONE, 10, e0138334.

 Tallis, H.*, Kennedy, C.M.*, Ruckelshaus, M., Goldstein, J. & Kiesecker, J.M.
 (2015).
-Mitigation for one & all: an integrated framework for mitigation of development impacts on biodiversity and ecosystem services.
-Environmental Impact Assessment Review, 55, 21–34.
+Mitigation for one and all: An integrated framework for mitigation of development impacts on biodiversity and ecosystem services.
+Environmental Impact Assessment Review, 55, 21–34. * Co-lead authors contributed equally

 Boyle, S.A., Kennedy, C.M., Torres, J., Colman, K., Pérez-Estigarribia, P.E. & Sancha, N.U. de la.
 (2014).
 High-resolution satellite imagery is an important yet underutilized resource in conservation biology.
 PLoS ONE, 9, e86908.